know4you/Cellar-pi/README.md

 Turn a Raspberry Pi into an easy environmental monitor with temperature, humidity, graphs, Discord reports, and a simple control UI.

+We keep track of temps, no matter what Pi gets thrown at us.

 ## Planned features

 - One-command installation